Type of Schools: Public, Charter, and Private

 Public Schools

-Public schools types of schools that are free elementary, middle, and high schools maintained by the government and funded by the public through tax dollars.
+Public schools are types of schools that offer free elementary, middle, and high school education maintained by the government and funded by the public through tax dollars.
 These educational institutions are controlled by local, state, and federal governments depending on the area.
 Extracurricular activities are often included in addition to the academic curriculum and many public districts now offer free preschool programs.

 Pros: